lizzyhku/TP/README.md

-# Efficient Traffic Prediction through Spatio-Temporal Distillation #
+# Efficient Traffic Prediction through Spatio-Temporal Distillation (LightST) #
 This is the implementation of Efficient Traffic Prediction through Spatio-Temporal Distillation: